smiet/Topological_Nulls/README.md

 Code to completely generate the poster: 'Magnetic Nulls from the Topological Perspective' presented ad EPS2019 by Chris Smiet et al.

-Prerequisites: Blender, LaTeX.
+Prerequisites: Blender, LaTeX (including the LaTeX packages: qrcode, beamer, beamerposter)

 Setup:
+download this repo *recursively*
+Install Blender.
-download this repo *recursively* (BlendaViz: git clone --recurse-submodules git@github.com:smiet/Topological_Nulls.git Install Blender.
+  $ > git clone --recurse-submodules git@github.com:smiet/Topological_Nulls.git
-Find out where on your filesystem Blender has their configuration files (f.ex.:~/.config/blender/2.79/scripts/modules) Tell blender where to find the code:
-$cd [path-to-blender-config]/scripts/addons/modules
-(in that folder link to the needed codes:) ln -s [path-to-this-repo]/code/BlenDaViz ln -s [path-to-this-repo]/code/integrate ln -s [path-to-this-repo]/code/functions
+  $ > make

+As of the current version I am unable to link the earth image texture to the object, this must be done by hand in blender.
+Open the scene_earth.blend in the respective image folders in blender, and link to the texture in /fig/scenes/earth.jpg.